Updates

 Not all NICUs are the same

-As one of only two level IV NICUs in the Greater Houston area and beyond, Texas Children’s offers the highest level of neonatal intensive care available, providing world-class expertise, experience and cutting-edge technology to treat complex conditions affecting newborns.
-In fact, many area hospitals with less advanced Level III NICUs transfer their infants to Texas Children’s Newborn Center for the highest level of specialized care available.
+As the first designated Level IV NICU in Texas, Texas Children’s offers the highest level of neonatal intensive care, providing world-class expertise, experience, and cutting-edge technology to treat complex conditions affecting neonate infants.
+In fact, many lower-level designated NICUs transfer their neonate infants to Texas Children’s Newborn Center for the highest level of specialized care available, ensuring their patient receives the most advanced and comprehensive care possible.

-Size and volume matters in a NICU because research shows that babies treated in hospitals with highly experienced staff who treat the most babies have better outcomes.
-That’s because no matter how complex a premature or sick a baby might be, our doctors, nurses and other neonatal and pediatric specialists have likely seen it and treated it before.
+Volume and experience matter at a NICU.
+Research consistently shows that babies treated in hospitals with highly experienced staff and a high volume of neonate infants have better outcomes.
+At Texas Children's, our doctors, nurses, and other neonatal and pediatric specialists have likely seen and treated even the most complex cases before, reassuring parents.

 Focused on your baby